jemferraz/Brazilwasstolen_analysis/README.md

 *Table 1 – Proportions for candidate 13 in the old and new models for all UFs, and respective differences*

 ![figure_1](/img/histograms_UF.jpg)
-*Figure 1 – Histograms for the differences in the first round (left) and in the second round (right), for all UFs (top) and discriminating the UFs in the NE region from the other UFs.*
+*Figure 1 – Histograms for the differences in the first round (left) and in the second round (right), for all UFs (top) and discriminating the UFs in the NE region from the other UFs (bottom).*

 In the first round, the sample average difference was 7.17%, with a sample standard deviation of 8.01%, resulting in a t-statistic of 4.65, and corresponding p-value of 4.21e-5.
 In the second round, the sample average difference was 6.27%, with a sample standard deviation of 8.46%, resulting in a t-statistic of 3.85, and corresponding p-value of 3.44e-4.
 Therefore, we reject H0, for both the first and the second rounds, at the usual significance levels.
 Or in other words, we found evidence beyond a reasonable doubt, that the proportion of votes for candidate 13 in the old models was higher than that in the 2020 model, as stated by the Argentinian website "BrazilWasStolen".